BinaryNet/BinaryNet/Train-time/README.md

 This python script trains a ConvNet on SVHN with BinaryNet.
 It should run for about 2 days on a Titan Black GPU.
 The final test error should be around **2.80%**.

-## How to play with it

-The python scripts mnist.py, cifar10.py and svhn.py contain all the relevant hyperparameters.
-It is very straightforward to modify them. binary_net.py contains custom Lasagne layers which support BinaryNet.

-Have fun!